 Poverty is a complex, multifaceted condition, with contributing factors that include lack of education, low wages, family composition, job availability, and others.
 Fighting poverty in America requires a multipronged approach to improve life for the impoverished and assist them in rising above the federal poverty line.

-At the federal level, the broad initiatives of the American Recovery and Reinvestment Act are helping individuals and families below the poverty line by providing tax breaks for working families, increasing the amount of unemployment insurance payments, and providing billions more in funding for: ‡
+At the federal level, the broad initiatives of the American Recovery and Reinvestment Act of 2009 helped to end the Great Recession by providing tax breaks for working families, increasing the amount of unemployment insurance payments, and providing billions more in funding for: 3

 Federal, state, and local government agencies, nonprofit organizations, nongovernment organizations, private businesses, and individuals are working together to fight poverty.
 Here are some of the things they’re doing—and some of them are things you can do, too: